 Update, July 31, 2013: If you found this article after reading the story in the USA Today, read our response here.
 It is possible that the information below regarding amphetamines is wrong.
 Read the rest of this with extreme caution — and consider reading the link above instead.

-We have some great news – a lawsuit filed in March of 2012 against Driven Sports has been dismissed, putting a final nail in the coffin regarding whether or not there are (or ever were) amphetamines in their epic pre workout supplement, CRAZE.
+We have some news – a lawsuit filed in March of 2012 against Driven Sports has been dismissed regarding whether or not there are amphetamines in their epic pre workout supplement, CRAZE.

 Check out our video recap of the situation, and see the details under it.

 The story goes something like this:

 Driven Sports releases the Craze pre workout supplement in November of 2011.
 Initial users immediately know that this is likely a “next big thing” since it works so well in the focus and energy department.

 Some users go so far to state that they believe the product is adulterated with banned substances because of the euphoric feeling they get from it.
 It’s important to note that the main ingredients, Dendrobex (from Dendrobium flower) and Citramine have not been used anywhere else in the nutritional supplement industry, so it is definitely a “new” feeling.